Shrey-Srivastava21/DocAuth/README.md

 ## Submission for Bajaj Hackathon HackRx 4.0

 This is an implementation of a Python script to detect a series of forgeries that can happen in a document.
 Our basic module supports
-- Signature fraud detection and analysis
+- Signature fraud detection and analysis.
-- Copy and move forgery detection
+- Copy and move forgery detection.
-- Identification document forgery detection
+- Identification document forgery detection.
-- Routine document forgery detection and analysis
+- Routine document forgery detection and analysis.

 ### [Working]
 1. We have tried implementing a cloud-based web application where the user is asked to choose whether to check signature forgery or document forgery.
 2. Based on his choice he is asked to upload the scanned document.
 Our machine learning algorithms and neural network-based artificial intelligence detection technique.
 3. The results generate a graph of the analysis and show the areas where the forgery has been done.
-It shows the percentage accuracy of the report which is classified as follows
+It shows the percentage accuracy of the report which is classified as follows:

     0% - 10%  : Authentic
     10% - 55% : Suspicious
     55% - 60% : Forged

 ### Attachments
 - The source code of all the Python files used for analysis.
-- The backend and frontend code of the web application
+- The backend and frontend code of the web application.
 - Several analysis results were generated from the code with the discrepancies underlined.
-- Design of the web app
+- Design of the web app.

 ### Source and Papers used